 - Identify your goal.
 What are you trying to achieve with your webinar?
 What content does your audience care about?
 What are their pain points?
 Clarity on your goals is crucial above anything else.

 - Snoop on your competitors.
-How are other companies leveraging webinars?
-How are their webinars structured?
+How are your companies leveraging webinars?
 Take notes and think about what you can do differently or better with your webinars.

 - Promote your webinar.
-You’ve worked days, weeks (or months) creating an awesome webinar.
+You’ve worked days, weeks (or even months) to create an awesome webinar.
 Let the world know about it!

 Did you enjoy this in-depth guide on webinars?
 What was your favourite tip?
 What are you struggling with?
 Drop them in the comments below, and let’s talk about it!